We are excited to announce the second round of the Screenwriters Lab of the Jewish Writers’ Initiative.

 Scripts should include narratives that explore Jewish themes, such as Jewish identity, culture, values, heritage, religion, spirituality, or history.

-Writers must be based in the United States, at least 21 years of age, and have some industry experience, for example:
+Writers must be based in the United States, be at least 21 years of age, and have some industry experience, for example:

 Represented by a current Agent or Manager